 Pros & Cons of Antibiotics: Can antibiotics cure the coronavirus?
 No. What about from the regular flu?
 No. But antibiotics can save your life if you have an infection like strep throat, MRSA or a wound.
 Antibiotics are used for STDs, whooping cough, acne and staph infections.
 Antibiotics are one of the most overused and inappropriately used drugs.
 Overprescribing of antibiotics is a serious problem worldwide as it leads to antibiotic resistance, when certain bacteria become immune to the effects of antibiotics.
 This can lead to infections that are very difficult for doctors to treat.

-The news is certainly scary — each year in the US more than 2 million people become infected with bacteria that are resistant to antibiotics (aka superbugs), 23,000 of them will die as a result, and new alternatives are slow in coming.
+According to the CDC’s 2019 report on Antibiotic Resistance Threats in the United States, each year in the US more than 2.8 million people become infected with bacteria that are resistant to antibiotics (aka superbugs), more than 35,000 people will die as a result, and new alternatives are slow in coming.
 But what really troubles many medical experts is the fact that too many individuals — patients and physicians alike — aren’t taking the messages seriously.

 Antibiotic Pros & Cons

 Antibiotics are miracle drugs, for sure.
 When introduced in the 1940s, they dramatically reduced the numbers and severity of illness and death from bacterial infections such as pneumonia.
-There are more than 100 types of antibiotics — you’re likely most familiar with penicillins such as amoxicillin, erythromycin, tetracycline, ciproflaxin, and azithromycin, or Z-pack — and each is designed to target certain types of infections.
+There are more than 100 types of antibiotics — you’re likely most familiar with penicillins such as amoxicillin, ampicillin, dicloxacillin, and oxacillin. — and each has the ability to target certain types of infections.
 They either kill bacteria or keep them from reproducing.
-What antibiotics can’t do is fight viral infections like colds, flu, upper respiratory infections, allergies, many earaches, and most sore throats (those not due to strep).
+What antibiotics can’t do is fight viral infections (like colds, flu, upper respiratory infections), allergies, many earaches, and most sore throats (those not due to strep).